telerik/ajax-docs/integration/telerik-products/testing-with-test-studio/test-studio-translators-for-telerik-ui-for-asp.net-ajax-.md

 ## Using Telerik controls Translators

-As your mouse hovers over the Telerik controls in the Test Studio recording browser, a blue nub will fan out with one or more flippers to indicate progressively more specific translators.
+As your mouse hovers over the Telerik controls in the Test Studio recording browser, a context menu will appear with one or more components to indicate progressively more specific translators.

 ![Blue nub](images/introduction-teststudio-translators-blue-nub.png)

-As you mouse over these flippers, colored borders appear around a translated element, indicating how elements are contained within one another.
+As you hover over those components, colored borders appear around a translated element, indicating how elements are contained within one another.
 The translators for a RadGrid cell are shown in this example.
-The nubs, from left to right, represent:

-* Base Element
+The list of components are:

 * GridDataCell